-Immigration law is constantly changing and many find themselves buried in complex requirements and procedures.
-Few areas of the law directly impact families the way immigration does, so it is important to get it right the first time.
-We know immigration and we know how to do it right.
+Plan on immigrating to Minneapolis, MN?
+Well, the law is constantly changing and many find themselves buried in complex requirements and procedures.
+Few areas of the law directly impact families in the way immigration does, so it is important to get it right the first time.
+Our lawyers know best, and we know how to do it right!

-At Robichaud & Alcántara P.A., our top Minneapolis immigration attorneys have decades of experience.
+At Robichaud & Alcántara P.A., our attorneys have decades of experience.
 We pride ourselves on the personal service and individual attention we provide to each of our clients.
 We keep clients informed every step of the way.

-We have experience representing clients throughout the United States in a wide variety of immigration matters, including:
+We have experience representing clients throughout the United States in a wide variety of practice areas, including:

 - Family-based Green Cards